 y = 1 + (-1)*x

-lines(x, y, t = "b", col = "orange", lwd = 2) # add line to the existing plot
+lines(x, y, t = "b", col = "orange", lwd = 2) #add line to the existing plot

 y = -1 + 0*x

-lines(x, y, t = "b", col = "blue", lwd = 2) # add line to the existing plot
+lines(x, y, t = "b", col = "blue", lwd = 2) #add line to the existing plot

 We see that depending on the sign of \(b\), the line is either increasing (\(b=2\), green), decreasing (\(b=-1\), orange), or flat (\(b=0\), blue).
 We call \(b\) the slope (kulmakerroin) and \(a\) the intercept (vakiotermi) of the linear relationship.

 Example.
 Friedewald’s formula is an example of a linear relationship.
-It tells how to estimate LDL cholesterol values from total cholesterol, HDL cholesterol and triglycerides (when measured in mmol/l): \[\text{LDL}\approx \text{TotalC} - \text{HDL} - 0.45\cdot \text{TriGly}.\]
+It tells how to estimate LDL cholesterol values from total cholesterol, HDL cholesterol and triglycerides (when all are measured in mmol/l): \[\text{LDL}\approx \text{TotalC} - \text{HDL} - 0.45\cdot \text{TriGly}.\]

 In practice, we never observe perfect linear relationships between measurements.
 Rather we observe relationships that are linear to some degree, and that are further diluted by noise in the measurements.
 We can model such imperfect linear relationships by adding some Normally distributed random variation on top of the perfect linear relationships of the previous figure.
 Let’s add most noise to the green and least to the blue line.
-The amount of noise is determined by the standard deviation (SD) of the Normal variable that is added on top of the perfect linear relationship, where larger SD means that we are making a more noisy observation of the underlying line.
+The amount of noise is determined by the standard deviation (SD) of the Normal variable that is added on top of the perfect linear relationship, where larger SD means that we are making a more noisy observation of the underlying linear relationship.
 Here we use SDs of 0.8 (green), 0.4 (orange) and 0.1 (blue).

 n = 50